Kate Middleton News: Kate Chooses British Fashion And Values As Brexit Looms

 Kate shared a moment of pure parental conversation with a couple whose children will also be attending Prince George’s school this fall.
 For all the “crown approved” elegance of the green lace gown, the Duchess, like her late mother-in-law, Princess Diana, is still a mother first and foremost.
 That streak of down-to-earth maternity is part of what makes Middleton the perfect person to reach out and help calm the Brexit jitters and pave the way for future good relations with the rest of Europe.

 At the gala dinner, Kate Middleton’s grace and sincerity paved the way for future good relations with other parents.
-When the Duchess ran into Richard Found and his wife Jane Suitor, both art professionals, the Standard writes that they had a quick chat about the upcoming school year.
+When the duchess ran into Richard Found and his wife, Jane Suitor, both art professionals, the Standard writes that they had a quick chat about the upcoming school year.

 #ThisMorning so pleased to see Kate Middleton being honest about the struggles of motherhood, no matter who you are. #pndchat